fenriskiba/fenriskiba.github.io/software/linux/distro-hopping-2025/fedora-kde.md

 * Defaulted to 32:9 aspect ratio for some reason
   * Still tries to display that way on login screen
     * Got this working, but had to deal with even more unintuitive KDE settings that weren't super clear (what is SDDM, why can't I change anything except the picture other than by apply existing settings, why doesn't it show the picture I changed it to?)
-      * Also got confused by having separate configs for initial login and lock screen cause it isn't well explained.
+      * Also got confused by having separate configs for initial login and lock screen cause it isn't well explained and the login screen one didn't show any signs of changing in the setting app.
 * was able to reuse dev setup instruction from Fedora
   * didn't have to do anything for VS Code this time
 * Chrome crashing randomly without error several times